datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 However it does illustrate quite well the fact that whatever you do in the GUI, it is essentially translated into an SQL statement and executed.
 You could copy and paste this definition into the SQL editor and if you change the table name before you ran it, you would create a new table with that name.
 This new table would have no data in it.
 This is how the insert table wizard works.
 It uses the header row from your data to create a `CREATE TABLE` statement which it runs.
-It then transforms each of the rows of data into SQL `INSERT INTO...` statements which it aslo runs to get the data into the table.
+It then transforms each of the rows of data into SQL `INSERT INTO...` statements which it also runs to get the data into the table.

 In addition to changing the data types there are several other options which can be set when you are creating of modifying a table.
 For our tables we don't need to make use of them but for completeness we will describe what they are;